Dan Hahn

 Solar Journalist

-Dan Hahn founded residential solar energy information and policy resource, Solar Power Rocks, in 2007.
-As the site's chief architect and senior editor, he developed a national framework for evaluating the impact of residential solar energy policy.
-Possessed with a mission to communicate how all state legislatures can encourage solar energy growth, he developed annual state scorecards to benchmark solar policy performance across the United States.
-Solar Power Rocks has been cited by publications such as the New York Times, Politifact, and Seeking Alpha.
+He founded the residential solar policy resource Solar Power Rocks in 2007, where he served as chief architect and senior editor.
+There, he developed a national framework for evaluating the impact of residential solar policies and created annual state scorecards to benchmark performance across the United States.
+Solar Power Rocks has been cited by publications such as The New York Times, PolitiFact, and Seeking Alpha.

-Dan earned his B.S. in Financial Management from the University of Illinois in 2001, and his M.S. in Industrial/Organizational Psychology from Portland State University in 2008.
+Dan holds a B.S. in Financial Management from the University of Illinois and an M.S. in Industrial/Organizational Psychology from Portland State University.

 The best uses for nickel cadmium (Ni-Cd) batteries